ComPWA/compwa.github.io/docs/develop.md

 - Also use a [conventional commit message](https://www.conventionalcommits.org) style for the PR title.
 This is because we follow a [linear commit history](https://docs.github.com/en/github/administering-a-repository/requiring-a-linear-commit-history) and the PR title will become the eventual commit message.
-Note that a conventional commit message style is
+A linear commit history is important for the {ref}`develop:Release flow` and it is easier to navigate through changes once something goes wrong.

-  {ref}`enforced through GitHub Actions <develop:GitHub Actions>`, as well as a check on {ref}`PR labels <develop:Issue management>` (see overview [here](https://github.com/ComPWA/ampform/actions?query=workflow%3A%22PR+linting%22)).
+  Note that a conventional commit message style is {ref}`enforced through GitHub Actions <develop:GitHub Actions>`, as well as a check on {ref}`PR labels <develop:Issue management>` (see overview [here](https://github.com/ComPWA/ampform/actions?query=workflow%3A%22PR+linting%22)).